WHAT IS CLINICAL ANALYTICS?

 Conclusions and discoveries may then be used to guide decision-making regarding changes that need to be made, new ways of doing things, and the establishment of “best practices” criteria.

-THE 6 IMPORTANT FACTS YOU SHOULD KNOW
+THE 6 IMPORTANT FACTS ABOUT CLINICAL ANALYSIS YOU SHOULD KNOW

 1.Differing in terms of the types of information users, data involved, and the management decisions or clinical action supported by the analysis, there are approximately 8 different types of clinical analytics—these include: